 Ellen, “Wait until you get the blini.”

-Finally get girls fed, they go off to plan the day, Dasha, Ellen and I have another coffee and think over dinner.
+Girls fed, they go off to plan the day, Dasha, Ellen, and I have another coffee and think over dinner.

 Dasha, “We will haf fruit and yogurt for lunch, just leaf in refrigerator, some of them won’t anyway eat lunch.
 What ees dinner?”